MountainLabsYT/Lepton/README.md

 # Quark

-A micro voxel engine written in rust with wgpu and runs on the Bevy game engine.
+A micro voxel engine written in rust with wgpu and runs on the Geese Event framework.

 I am currently rewriting the engine to work with the geese event system.
 Stand by for the 1.0 release.